If you’re thinking about buying a robot vacuum, then you’ve come the to right place.

 Do I still have to spot clean my floors?

-Usually no. They have cliff sensors at the bottom that keep them from going down the stairs.
+Usually, no. Most robotic vacuums today have cliff sensors at the bottom that keep them from going down the stairs.
 But they can fail if the sensor is covered by dust or the floor is too dark.

 Some companies will say their robot vacuums have an anti-tangling feature but robot vacs can’t handle cords.
 Either secure loose cords or use a virtual wall barrier to keep the robot away from them.